Budibase/website/content/blog/open-source-development-tools/index.md

 Below we'll cover the top open-source development tools you should be using in 2021.
 Without these types tools, the work we do, the deadlines we hit, the bugs we find and squash before release would be impossible.
 With these tools, we are better, faster, and happier.

+Here are our picks for the best open-source development software for professional developers, project managers, data professionals, and more.

 ---

 ## Top 10 open source development tools